mtumilowicz/scala-cats-functional-dependency-injection-workshop/README.md

           } yield savedUser).run(Context(generateReqId()))
         ```
 ## monad transformers
-It turns out this is a well known fact: Monads do not compose, at least not generically.
+* Monads do not compose, at least not generically
-So, yeah, Monads may not compose generically, but you only need a flatMap (and a map) that works for Future[Option[A]].
+    * note that Functors compose, so we have problem only with `flatMap`
 * problem
     ```
     def findUserById(id: Long): Future[Option[User]] = ???